MastafaF/PowerBI_Python_Medium_Part1/README.md

 (...)

-Take a look at the the rest of the article on Medium! :smile:
+Take a look at the the rest of the article on [Medium](https://medium.com/data-science-at-microsoft/filling-gaps-in-a-timetable-in-power-bi-using-python-beb08e042f5b)! :smile:

-TODO: Link Medium article here

 ## Replicating the above